nivekithan/blog/src/data/blog/automated_backups_postgres.md

 30 06 * * 1-6 pgbackrest --type=diff --stanza=main backup
 ```

-This set's up two cron jobs which
+This sets up two cron jobs which

-1. Takes `full` database backup on every Sunday on 06:30 AM
+1. Takes a `full` database backup every Sunday at 06:30 AM
-2. Takes `diff` database backup of every other day on 06:30 AM
+2. Takes a `diff` database backup every other day at 06:30 AM

 ## Simulating data corruption

-We will restore the backups from our s3 bucket when there is data corruption or hard failure.
+We will restore the backups from our S3 bucket when there is data corruption or hardware failure.

-To simulate the data corruption we are going to delete files from `postgresql` data directory
+To simulate data corruption, we are going to delete files from the `postgresql` data directory

-First let's stop `postgresql` cluster
+First, let's stop the `postgresql` cluster

 ```sh
 # as root user